Abstract imagery

 Deadline for applying: until post filled

-Applications are invited for a research studentship in Nonlinear Structural Dynamics, leading to the award of a PhD degree.
-The post is supported by a bursary and fees (at the UK student rate) provided by the EPSRC (in the form of a CASE conversion).
-Candidates should fulfil the eligibility criteria for this award and be considered ‘home students’.
+Applications are invited for a fully funded research studentship in the field of Computational Mechanics of Materials, leading to the award of a PhD degree.
+The post is supported by a bursary and fees (at the Home student rate) provided by Imperial.

 To find out more about research at Imperial College London in this area, go to: